mdblp/platform/docs/UpdatedData.md

 A `biphasic` bolus is a 2 parts bolus that is defined by the system.
 Below is the definition for this new type of bolus that leverages most of the fields from `normal` bolus.
 The subType associated to this type of bolus is `biphasic`.
 We add the following fields:
-- `guid` (replacing `eventId` deprecated field): unique ID provided by the client that is used to link the 2 parts of the bolus.
+- `biphasicId` (replacing `eventId` deprecated field): unique ID provided by the client that is used to link the 2 parts of the bolus.
 This field is mandatory.
 - part: `"1" | "2"`.
 It's either the first part or the second part of the bolus.
 This field is mandatory.
 - `normal` and `expectedNormal` are similar to what is defined in `normal` bolus.
 - `linkedBolus` defined the second part of the bolus at the time the first part is created.
 It's an estimated bolus that may be modified by the system.
 This section is optional.